camunda/camunda/optimize/client/FRONTEND_OVERVIEW.md

 **Screenshot generation**: E2E tests can generate screenshots for documentation purposes by running `yarn screenshots`.
 The `e2e/browserMagic.js` module is sometimes used to add labels and arrows to screenshots, enhancing their utility for documentation.

-**CI jobs**: We have two workflows on the CI that run the e2e tests:
+**CI jobs**: We have two workflows on the CI that run the E2E tests:
-1. `optimize-e2e-tests.yml`: It runs the e2e tests on PR/push in a headless version of Chrome.
+1. `optimize-e2e-tests.yml`: It runs the E2E tests on PR/push in a headless version of Chrome.
-2. `optimize-e2e-tests-browserstack`: Runs the e2e tests on a daily schedule in Chrome, Firefox, Internet Explorer using BrowserStack.
+2. `optimize-e2e-tests-browserstack`: Runs the E2E tests on a daily schedule in Chrome, Firefox, and Internet Explorer using BrowserStack.

 ## Current migrations